cyc-func/Braindraw/README.md

 # Braindraw

 BrainDraw is a graphical variant of Brainf***.
 It can be used to manipulate pixels for creating drawings.
 It uses an 8-color, 3-bit palette.
 If a cell with value 0-7 is printed, the relevent color corresponding to the cell is printed.
 A cell with a value greater that 7 prints white.
-In binary if the color is abc_2, then a corresponds to red, b corresponds to green and c corresponds to blue.
+In binary if the color is `abc_2`, then `a` corresponds to red, `b` corresponds to green and `c` corresponds to blue.

 All credits to [Benzene](https://codegolf.stackexchange.com/a/136986/31561) and [juju2143](https://esolangs.org/wiki/User:Juju2143) for the ideas.